 Your sponsored child will send you a letter (within 12 weeks).
 We’ll give you tips and hints for writing back.

-Consider visiting your sponsored child – it’s a life-changing experience!
+Consider visiting your sponsored child – it can be a life-changing experience!*

 You’ll be kept in the loop with emails about child sponsorship and other World Vision news.

 On special occasions, including birthdays and Christmas, we’ll make it easy for you to send a card.
 (Sponsored children love to hear from their sponsors!)

 Your sponsored child will send you a message at Christmas.

 You’ll receive annual progress reports about your sponsored child’s health and education and community achievements you’ve supported.